 - Audio capabilities

-The above components will add onto the base later with each component or ‘block.
-These different blocks are customizable, allowing you choose which Desktop Environment you install - you could install KDE if you wanted.
+The above components will add onto the base later with each set of components.
+These different sets of components are interchangeable and able to be customized to an extent, allowing you choose which Desktop Environment you install - you could install KDE if you wanted.

 In the kernel configuration section of the handbook it is mentioned that genkernel is an option to get going with a large and inclusive kernel.
 It doesn’t mention that sys-kernel/genkernel-next is available that fixes some bugs with genkernel.
 As an example the following would work on genkernel-next but not genkernel for me for whatever reason.